 Here's how the flow through the pump works, with reference to the picture above:

-Brine Out - Yellow Tube: After providing power that is stored in the left side of the pump (think of it as winding a clock spring to store energy for later use), the brine exits and goes to the undersink drain pipe via the yellow tube.
+Brine Out - Black Tube: After providing power that is stored in the left side of the pump (think of it as winding a clock spring to store energy for later use), the brine exits and goes to the undersink drain pipe via the yellow tube.